-My first real introduction to this cake was by my mom.
+My first real introduction to this cake was by my mama.
 I had never even heard of Bûche de Noël, yule log, cake rolls, or any of the other names for this delicious holiday dessert!

-For those of you who may not have had the pleasure of hearing about or trying this cake, a yule log cake is basically a long and thin sponge cake, filled with some sort of filling (there are tons of options!), rolled into the shape of a wood log, and topped with more frosting or icing!
+For those of you who may not have had the pleasure of hearing about or trying this cake, a yule log cake is basically a long and thin sponge cake, filled with some sort of filling (there are tons of options!), rolled into the shape of a log, and topped with more frosting or icing!

 When you cut into it, you get a beautiful swirl pattern that actually resembles wood!

 Yule log ingredients:

 There are three components that make up this dessert: chocolate sponge cake, whipped cream filling, and chocolate ganache glaze.

 • cocoa powder: update: the amount of cocoa used in this recipe was slightly reduced to get a more authentic Bûche de Noël (this cake traditionally has more of a subtle and simple chocolate flavor)

 • sour cream: not a super traditional ingredient in sponge cake, and it’s one of the changes I’ve made to this recipe!
 The sour cream yields a richer, softer, and more flavorful cake.
 AND it also helps keep the cake moist and bendable – which makes it easier to roll and less prone to cracking

 • oil: this was the other change I made to this recipe.
 The oil also helps keep the cake moist and easy to roll!